When you are able to ...

 100 100 3 82

-The graphs above show levels for your D, I, S and C personality traits.
+The bar graphs above show levels for your D, I, S and C personality traits.
 The higher the level of the trait, the stronger it is.
-The graph on the left is called Your Environment Graph.
-This graph shows how people see you.
-It shows how you tend to act with other people (in the environment).
-The graph on the right is called Your Basic Graph.
+The graph on the left is called Your Environment Graph which shows how people see you.
+It shows how you tend to act with other people in your environment.
+The graph in the center is called Your Basic Graph.
 This graph reflects how you see yourself.
-It shows how you are most comfortable acting when feeling free to be yourself.
-This is the graph that was used to determine your personality blend as being D/IC.
+It shows how you are most comfortable acting (the real you).
+Your Basic Graph in the center was used to determine your personality blend as being D/IC.
+The graph on the right is called your Circle Graph and is an at-a-glance view of your Basic Graph.
 Keep in mind that behavior in your environment is often different than your real personality preferences.
 This report can give you insights into the dynamics of your personality style.
-You may observe that you exhibit very different personality traits in different situations.
+You may exhibit very different personality traits in different situations.
 That is normal.
 As you learn to see the patterns in your behavior, you will be able to interact more effectively with others.

 Your Environment Graph